-The School of Business has been granted a charter for the Beta XI Chapter of Delta Mu Delta, one of the oldest national honor societies in business administration.
-Adelphi's Beta Mu Delta was founded in 1913.
-Delta Mu Delta is a member of the Association of College Honor Society.
+The School of Business has been granted a charter for the Beta Xi Chapter of Delta Mu Delta, one of the oldest national honor societies in business administration.
+Delta Mu Delta, founded at New York University in 1913, is a member of the Association of College Honor Societies.
+To be eligible for membership a student must have a minimum G.P.A. of 3.5; complete one-half of the degree requirements at Adelphi; and show a willingness to serve the community.